 If you are paying for this test yourself and not through private medical insurance, the cost will be £210.

 How do you prepare for a H.pylori breath test?

 There is some preparation required before your arrival at the clinic.
 This preparation involves stopping certain medication and fasting.
 Please see our patient information leaflet for full details.

-This test can detect the presence of H. pylori as a small amount of a substance (C13– urea) is ingested and mixed with orange juice.
-During the test, the the C13-urea is broken down by H. pylori, so if an infection is present, the chemical will be detectable in breath.
+This breath test can detect the presence of H. pylori.
+A small amount of the substance, C13– urea.
+During the test, the C13-urea is broken down by H. pylori; if an infection is present, the chemical will be detectable in breath.